Joseph Lee Heywood: Early life and career

-The Northfield Bank Raid
+Northfield Bank raid

 On September 7, 1876, First National Bank of Northfield's President John C. Nutting and Cashier G. M. Phillips were at the Centennial Exposition in Philadelphia, Pennsylvania.

-Around 2 p.m. on that day, three members of the James-Younger Gang entered the bank and discovered Heywood, Alonzo E. Bunker (bank teller) and Frank J. Wilcox (bookkeeper).
+Around 2 p.m. on that day, three members of the James-Younger Gang entered the bank and discovered Heywood, bank teller Alonzo E. Bunker and bookkeeper Frank J. Wilcox.
 The bandits immediately pulled their guns and aimed them at the employees.
 One of the robbers asked Heywood if he was the cashier, to which Heywood said no (as he was technically the "acting cashier").
 Bunker and Wilcox were also asked and both also denied being the cashier.
 A second outlaw ordered Heywood to open the safe, located in the vault.
 Heywood refused.
 When the second gang member began to go into the vault, Heywood threw himself against the vault door and attempted to lock the outlaw inside.
-The outlaw managed to get out of the safe, but his arm and hand were seriously bruised, though not broken.
+The outlaw managed to get out of the vault, but his arm and hand were seriously bruised, though not broken.
 The third outlaw ran over to Heywood and knocked him to the floor with his pistol butt.

 The first outlaw approached Heywood, who was lying dazed on the floor.
 He knelt in front of Heywood and took a pocket knife out of his pocket, then placed it against Heywood's neck and threatened to cut his throat.
-Although terrified, Heywood bravely replied that the outlaw would need to slit his throat, since Heywood could not open the safe.
+Although terrified, Heywood bravely replied that the outlaw would need to slit his throat, since he could not open the safe.
 In anger and frustration, the outlaw made a slight gash on Heywood's neck, then dragged him to his feet.
 Meanwhile, the third outlaw stuffed available bills into a grain sack.
 The first outlaw pointed his pistol at Heywood and again ordered him to open the safe.
 Heywood finally lied and told him that there was a chronometer (time lock) on the safe and it could not be opened.
 (There was a chronometer on the safe, but it had not been set and the safe itself was unlocked.)